(Acquisition or Joint Venture Opportunity)

 Excellent Access and Infrastructure

-The Fleetwood-Seneca VMS district is a few hour drive from the city of Vancouver by highway and logging roads.
+The Fleetwood-Seneca VMS district is a two hour drive from the city of Vancouver by highway and logging roads.
 An electric powerline crosses the southern end of the Seneca project.
 Furthermore a railway and tidal-barge access are close to the Fleetwood-Seneca project.
 All in all, the Fleetwood-Seneca project has excellent access and infrastructure.

 Acquisition or Joint Venture Opportunity

 To inquire about acquisition, joint venture, or related opportunities for Fleetwood-Seneca please contact: